Leaf-Agriculture/docs/docs/files_sample_output.md

 \* = Always in response
 \*\* = Usually in response but not required to pass tests

+In order to turn our `Standard Geojson` more flexible, the configuration `operationStandard` is a toggle feature is available so the user can process files across the `operationType` that does not get accommodated by our model but still adds value to your application

 Despite the example units, Leaf's API will push through every unit, if the processed file contains the `required` (marked with *) properties.